A header image of ”Social Impact, Breaking down job market bias & barriers to Help 30M job seekers get hired” page

 • Source: Wendy Sawyer, Peter Wagner (2020), “Mass Incarceration: The Whole Pie 2020”

-• Represents number of hires made on Indeed reported from both job seeker and employer sources through our Hired Signal measurement, from May 1, 2021 - March 31, 2023 globally for job seekers who faced at least one of the following barriers: education, criminal record, military experience, disability or lack of essentials such as a computer or internet access.
+• Represents the number of hires made on Indeed reported from both job seeker and employer sources through our Hired Signal measurement, from May 1, 2021 - March 31, 2024, globally for job seekers who faced at least one of the following barriers: education, criminal record, military experience, disability or lack of essentials such as a computer or internet access.
+Job seekers with refugee backgrounds will be included in the count from FY2024.